 There is a real variety of education provision in North Oxfordshire.
 School quality has improved in the constituency recently, and I am impressed that more secondary schools in North Oxfordshire are offering sixth form, although I recognise that there is still more work to be done.
 The academy programme, free schools and studio schools are working to give children and parents real choices.

 Our children will need to compete globally, and we must give them the knowledge and skills.
 I strongly believe that every young person should leave school prepared and ready to succeed, with qualifications that reflect their strengths.
-I will work closely with local schools to ensure that this can happen, and I hope to visit as many schools as possible during my time as MP.
+I will work closely with local schools to ensure that this can happen, and I have visited as many schools as possible.

 On the economy

 I support fully the Government’s long term economic plan, which has seen the British economy recover since Labour left office.
 I recognise that it has required very difficult decisions about public spending, but I am confident that it is in the interest of future generations that we sort out the economy in this parliament.
 We must not be complacent – there is still more work to do.

 North Oxfordshire enjoys some of the lowest rates of unemployment in the country, and I am committed to ensuring that this remains the case.
 There has been a great deal of positive investment in businesses in recent years, providing jobs.
 From the many catering, technology and F1 businesses in Banbury to booming engineering, service and construction sectors in Bicester, we are lucky to have a great variety of local employers.
 North Oxfordshire’s economy benefits from great transport links and a well-educated workforce, and I will always seek to encourage local employment opportunities for our young people.